umbongodrink/seskillscamp-cloud-linux/documentation/TASK_LINUX_PIPING.md

 2. Pipe to xargs: The output of the find command (a list of file paths) is piped to xargs.
 3. Search for keyword: xargs grep "keyword" takes the list of files and runs grep "keyword" on each file, searching for the specified keyword.
 4. Count matches: The output of xargs grep "keyword" (lines containing the keyword) is piped to wc -l.
-5. Count lines: wc -l counts the number of lines in the output, which in this case represents the total num
+5. Count lines: wc -l counts the number of lines in the output, which in this case represents the total number of matches of the keyword in all the text files.
-6.
-7.
-8. ber of matches of the keyword in all the text files.